wormhole-foundation/wormhole-docs/tutorials/multichain-assets/multichain-token.md

 ### Update Metadata on Blockchain Explorers

-To build trust and improve user confidence, it’s recommended to update your token’s metadata on blockchain explorers such as Etherscan.
+It is recommended that you update your token’s metadata on blockchain explorers such as Etherscan.
 This includes adding details like the token logo, price, and contract verification.

 1. Create an account on the relevant scanner and go to the [token update section](https://etherscan.io/tokenupdate){target=\_blank} (or the relevant scanner that you would like to update metadata on)
 2. Copy and paste the wrapped contract address in the **Token Update Application Form**
 3. Before proceeding to the next step, you will need to verify as the contract address owner on [Etherscan’s address verification tool](https://etherscan.io/verifyAddress/){target=\_blank}
 4. Follow the directions to verify contract address ownership via MetaMask by reviewing the [guide on verifying address ownership](https://info.etherscan.com/how-to-verify-address-ownership/){target=\_blank}
    1. Given that Wormhole may be the contract owner, use the manual verification process by reaching out through the [Etherscan contact form](https://etherscan.io/contactus){target=\_blank}.
 The team will provide support as needed
 5. Once the step above is completed, follow the [instructions to update token information](https://info.etherscan.com/how-to-update-token-information-on-token-page/){target=\_blank}